Recommendations

 Senior Film Conservator

 After experiencing the artistic bravery of Stranger Than Fiction, #13 (1935), you are likely searching for more films that share its specific artistic vision.
-Unlock a new level of cinematic understanding with these Short alternatives.
+Unlock a new level of cinematic understanding with these Documentary alternatives.

 A ferryboat for schoolchildren, a lion getting a blood transfusion, a trick boat, a girl ball player, wood handkerchiefs, an egg-breaking machine and a zoo managed by a woman.

-The influence of Charles E. Ford in Stranger Than Fiction, #13 can be felt in the way modern Short films handle artistic bravery.
+The influence of Charles E. Ford in Stranger Than Fiction, #13 can be felt in the way modern Documentary films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 Dir: Richard Smith